cassidoo/HTML-CSS-Tutorial/README.md

 	}

 Remember:  You can only use an ID once.
-IDs are more helpful when you're controlling the element with JavaScript, not styling, but we'll talk about that later.
+IDs are more helpful when you're controlling the element with JavaScript, not styling, but that's something for another day.

 ####Other Segregation